DNS Records: An Introduction

 alias.com will be directed to

 CNAME records exist so that domains can have aliases.
-You should not use a CNAME record for a domain that gets email, because some mail servers handle mail oddly for domains with CNAME records.
+Some mail servers handle mail oddly for domains with CNAME records, so you should not use a CNAME record for a domain that gets email.
 Likewise, MX records cannot reference CNAME-defined hostnames.
-Also, the target domain for a CNAME record should have a normal A-record resolution.
+The target domain for a CNAME record should also have a normal A-record resolution.
 Chaining or looping CNAME records is not recommended.

 selector1._domainkey.example.com TXT k=rsa;p=J8eTBu224i086iK